 Of some dread meaning whispering to thy soul?

 The money sent home by the diaspora was needed.
 With mining companies going bust and pilchard shoals migrating away from Cornish shores, the peninsula quickly found itself mired in a dependency culture.
-This bled into the twentieth century, with unemployment statistics that often almost doubled those of neighbouring Devon (Figure 7).
+This bled into the twentieth century, with unemployment statistics that often almost doubled those of neighbouring Devon.

-But tourism (and wealthy English immigration) also posed bigger questions–not least due to the fact that Cornwall was the most homogenous region of Great Britain; with over 90% of its inhabitants being born there, according to the 1851 Census—and most of the “outsiders” being from Devon.
-Though the Cornish avoided the strategies of the Irish, Welsh and Scottish by historically performing a very different manoeuvre in the identity stakes (i.e. instead of defining its “Celtic” nature in opposition to the British state, they branded it a justification for being Britons par excellence), immigration raised an awareness that something important could be potentially lost.
+But tourism (and wealthy English immigration) also posed bigger questions –not least due to the fact that Cornwall was the most homogenous region of Great Britain; with over 90% of its inhabitants being born there, according to the 1851 Census (and most of “outsiders” being from Devon).
+Though the Cornish avoided the strategies of the Irish, Welsh and Scottish by historically performing a very different manoeuvre in the identity stakes (i.e. instead of defining its “Celtic” nature in opposition to the British state, they branded it a justification for being Britons par excellence), immigration raised awareness that something important could be lost.

 So as middlebrow metropolitans sold their houses for larger places (and leftover cash) in the provinces, a revivalist agenda picked up speed.
 Plays from the Middle Ages were studied to inject new life into the Cornish language.
 St Piran’s flag was flown, and rugby crowds (AKA “Trelawny’s Army”) descended on Twickenham in a sea of black and gold.

 Not that revivalists had it all their own way.
 They were rooting for a rurally-inflected, post-industrial Celtic idyll when most of Cornwall was still caught in an industrial, nonconformist mindset.
-This division was most nakedly exposed in the Troubles of the ‘80s and ‘90s, when New Agers (i.e. Celticised Anglos) settled in Cornwall, only to find themselves repeatedly confronted by the Cornish (i.e. Anglicised Celts) who loathed how their anachronistic ways ran against the grain of local life.
-Afflicted with an Anglo-Saxon variant of the white saviour complex, they had—in the words of John Lowerson—come to see Cornwall as a “British Tibet; distant, [properly] valued [only by] outsiders and threatened by an occupying power”.
+This division was most nakedly exposed in the Troubles of the eighties and nineties when New Agers (i.e. Celticised Anglos) settled in Cornwall only to find themselves repeatedly confronted by the Cornish (i.e. Anglicised Celts), who loathed how their anachronistic ways ran against the grain of local life.
+Afflicted with an Anglo-Saxon variant of the white saviour complex, they had —in the words of John Lowerson— come to see Cornwall as a “British Tibet; distant, [properly] valued [only by] outsiders and threatened by an occupying power”.

-Indeed, with Cornwall never having been incorporated into the English shire system or shoved into the historiographic straitjacket of willfullprovincial identities like Kent and Yorkshire, it’s improbable the Cornish will subsume into the English soon (especially when many of their councillors still write County Hall inside inverted commas, balking at the suggestion that Cornwall might just simply be a county among others).
+With Cornwall never having been incorporated into the English shire system or shoved into the historiographic straitjacket of wilful provincial identities like Kent and Yorkshire, it’s improbable the Cornish will subsume into the English soon (especially when many of their councillors still write County Hall inside inverted commas, balking at the insinuation Cornwall might just be a county among others).

-That said, being far from naïve, most will shudder at the prospect of another layer of superfluous bureaucrats and politicians–even in the name of St Piran.
-So while top-down autonomy will likely be more notional than real in the midterm, Cornwall’s cultural conscience–its most fundamental source of sovereignty and insubordination–is here to stay, and over pints of Doombar or Tribute, many a toast that challenges English hegemony will be exchanged yet with the cheer “Enys bedhes Kernow!
+Far from being naïve, most will shudder at the prospect of another layer of superfluous bureaucrats and politicians –even in the name of St Piran.
+So while top-down autonomy will likely be more notional than real in the midterm, Cornwall’s cultural conscience –its most fundamental source of sovereignty and insubordination– is here to stay, and over pints of Doombar or Tribute, many a toast that challenges English hegemony will be exchanged yet with the cheer “Enys bedhes Kernow!
 Let Cornwall be an island!”